 In Springfield, increase use of the Connecticut Riverwalk for mobility and exercise, by linking it to Forest Park and Agawam.
-PARTNERS: PVPC, municipalities CROSS-CUTTING STRATEGIES:

 CROSS CUTTING STRATEGIES ICONS: The following icons are used in reference to issues and strategies related to other element plans of this report.